 - Parents and family members generate goodwill for the university by helping spread the word about the resources and discoveries at UW–Madison, impacting both their student and society at large.
 They advocate for personal, state, and federal investments in higher education.

 The UW–Madison Parent and Family Program serves as your central contact for important and timely information.
 Just by your student deciding to attend UW–Madison, you are automatically a member of our program.
 Additional support members may contact us to check to see if they are a member or join the program.
 As a member of our program, you will be invited to participate in a number of campus events, as well as stay informed through the following communications and services:

-- Badger Parent e-newsletter (distributed five times per year).
+- Badger Family e-newsletter (distributed five times per year)

-- Web chats hosted by campus experts who can field your questions.
+- Town halls hosted by campus experts who can field your questions

 - Invites to participate in personalized parent and family events, such as Family Weekend each fall